Cambridge English: Advanced (CAE)

 A, B, C (pass), D, E or U (fail)

 CAE pass is accepted for entry to some universities.

-The Reading, Writing, Use of English, Listening & Speaking sections each count for 20% of the marks.
+The Writing, Listening & Speaking sections each count for 20% of the marks.

 You will receive a Statement of Results.
 If your performance ranges between CEFR Levels B2 and C2, you will also receive a certificate.